More than half of states sue to block Biden Title IX rule protecting LGBTQ+ students

 The department has yet to finalize a separate rule that establishes new criteria for transgender athletes.
 So far, 24 states have passed laws that ban transgender students from partaking in sports that align with their gender identity, according to the Movement Advancement Project.

-The post More than half of states sue to block Biden Title IX rule protecting LGBTQ+ students appeared first on Utah News Dispatch.
+The post More than half of states sue to block Biden Title IX rule protecting LGBTQ+ students appeared first on Michigan Advance.